flatcar/flatcar-mastodon/README.md

 1. Clone this repo.
 2. Edit [`caddy/Caddyfile`](caddy/Caddyfile) and set the domain name of your future instance, and the webmaster email address.
 3. Edit [`mastodon/admin.env`](mastodon/admin.env) and set the user name and email for Mastodon's initial Administrator account.
    **DO NOT USE 'admin'**.
-This is a reserved name (Mastodon internally), using 'admin' will cause the initial set-up to fail.
+This is a reserved name (Mastodon internal), using 'admin' will cause the initial set-up to fail.
 4. Edit [`mastodon/mastodon.env.template`](mastodon/mastodon.env.template) and set your future instance's domain (same as for Caddy above) as well as an SMTP account for the instance to send notification emails to all users from.
    Make sure the SMTP configuration is correct as this is the only way of using the initial admin account without manually logging